Volume Dependence of N-Body Bound States: Finite volume correction

 \section{Finite volume correction}

-We define $B_N(L)$ as the finite-volume binding energy in a cubic periodic box of length $L$ and let $\Delta B_N(L) = B_N(L) - B_N$ be the finite volume correction.
+We define $B_N(L)$ as the finite-volume binding energy in a cubic periodic box of length $L$ and let $\Delta B_N(L) = B_N(L) - B_N$ be the finite-volume correction.
 Following steps analogous to Refs.~\cite{Luscher:1985dn,Konig:2011nz,Konig:2011ti,Meissner:2014dea}, we find that $\Delta B_N(L)$ gets contributions from every possible breakup channel.

 If the $N$-particle system can be subdivided as an $A$-particle bound state and $(N{-}A)$-particle bound state in a relative $\ell = 0$ state, then we get a contribution to $\Delta B_N(L)$ that is proportional to